lualtek/buttino-handler/README.md

 ### Wiring

-1. Connect a the momentary button to the digital pin `WB_IO4` of the RAK3172.
+1. Connect a the momentary button to a digital pin (default: `WB_IO4`) of the RAK3172.
 2. Connect the RAK3172 to the pc using a USB cable.

 ### Library Initialization